Welcome to Kibbutz Samar!

 Samar is proud of its foundation as a democratic community that values every individual.
 Members have a chance to plan their own futures, and we rely on the community and ourselves to make our lives better.
 We follow the original basic kibbutz principle, that money is earned as a group and spent according to the needs of each member.
 Many kibbutzim have discarded that principle, but in Samar, all members are valued equally, no matter what type of work they do or the hours they work.

-Since we are a small community we pool the work of fulfilling basic needs, including laundry, meals, housing, and transportation.
-Sharing offers us lower overall costs and a more ecologically-responsible way of living.
+Since we are a small community we share the work of basic services, including laundry, meals, housing, and transportation.
+This allows us to lower overall costs and results in a more ecologically-responsible way of living.

 Kibbutz Samar is successful; economically, most years we break even or earn a small profit.
 New members join Samar every year, and few members leave.
-Most importantly, if you ask, most members of Samar are happy to be part of this community, and wouldn’t want to change. each member feels completely connected to the kibbutz, this can sometimes be unwieldy.
+Most importantly, if you’d ask, most members of Samar would say that they are happy to be part of this community, and wouldn’t want to live elsewhere.
+And while each member feels completely connected to the kibbutz, this can sometimes lead to unwieldy situations.
 For instance, a decision might be made after several meetings that is still not personally acceptable to a large number of members.
 In such cases, the decision is unlikely to be carried out, even if a majority has voted in favor.
 Personal commitment is very strong, best seen during the date harvest, when people of all ages come whenever they can during the work day and in the evenings to harvest and pack dates.
 Even the children take part, happy to know that they are important to their community.

 Little Tukul on the Prairie